Exporting your private keys is what you as a user need to do in order to have full control of your funds.

 To start go to the "Help" tab in your QT Wallet and select "Debug window".

-If your wallet is encrypted you will need to first decrypt the wallet in the Debug console.
-In the Debug console use the command walletpassphrase "yourpassphrasehere" without quotes.
+If your wallet is encrypted, you will need to decrypt it in the Debug console first.
+On order to do this use the command walletpassphrase "yourpassphrasehere" without quotes.

 Type the command as shown below.

 After you perform this you can proceed again with Step 2 of this guide.